emz1003/newbie-ed-2019/README.md

 # newbie-ed-2018
-The totally official, definitely real newbie education, in Stuypulse 2018.
+The totally official, definitely real newbie education for the 2019 year
 ## Installing Things
 Installing all the necessary components can be quite frustrating, feel free to bring your laptop in and ask an oldbie for help.